TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 <img src="Modules/MISC/Images/Example_Image_2.jpg" align="right" width="70%" />

-Lastly, NeuroMod fully supports Kilosort, Mountainsort 5 and SpykingCircus 2 spike sorting.
+Lastly, NeuroMod fully supports Kilosort, Mountainsort 5 and SpyKING CIRCUS 2 spike sorting.
 This includes saving the dataset and probe design for external use in one of the sorting packages with your own code/the respective GUI provided with it, as well as automatic spike sorting with SpikeInterface completly handled by NeuroMod.
 You just have to install the respective python packages (see below for instructions) and everything else is taken care of for you in the NeuroMod Matlab GUI, while still having full control over sorting parameters.
 In any case, spike sorting results from these sorters can be loaded back into NeuroMod for further analysis (see below for details).
 If these sorters cant be used, NeuroMod also offers spike detection using different thresholding methods as well as spike clustering using WaveClus 3 (which does not has to be installed).
 Since every analysis is shown and editable in a separate window, spike and LFP analysis results can be easily compared and correlated.

 **NOTE:** Loading sorting results is supported for Kilosort versions 3 and 4, while the automatic sorting via SpikeInterface is only available for Kilosort version 4.